EiverR/EiverRodriguez/README.md

 With Carlos F. Álvarez, Javier Henríquez-Amador, and Jhon Millán G.

 **On the Transient of Boolean Monomial Dynamical Systems**
-Article in preparation
+Submitted
 With Omar Colón-Reyes, Mario J. Motiño Palma, and Arnaldo Vera

 **Closed Formula for Exponential Sums of Cubic k-Rotation Symmetric Boolean Functions**
-Article in preparation
+Submitted
 With José Calderón-Gómez, Rodrigo León-Prato, and Luis A. Medina

 **The Weight and Nonlinearity Equality for Quartic k-Rotation Symmetric Boolean Functions**
 Article in preparation
-With Rodrigo León-Prato
+With Rodrigo León-Prato, Daniel Sierra

 **Nonlinearity of Cubic k-Rotation Symmetric Monomial Boolean Functions**
 Article in preparation